-CAE Agenda: Your Monthly Audit News Roundup - May 2021
+CAE Agenda: Your Monthly Audit News Roundup - August 2021

 Our team has collected the top internal audit news, insights and resources for financial services organizations to help you and your teams.

-Thank you for reading the June edition of the CAE Agenda.
+Thank you for reading the August edition of the CAE Agenda.

 The Protiviti Team